aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/_index.md

 ### **Conversion Attributes**

 We work to enhance the conversion features with each new release.
 Aspose.Cell's Excel to PDF conversion still has a couple of limitations.
-Some spreadsheet formatting might be lost when converting to PDF format.
-Also, some drawing objects are not yet supported.
+MapChart is not supported when converting to PDF format.
+Also, some drawing objects are not supported well.

 The table that follows lists all features that are fully or partially supported when exporting to PDF using Aspose.Cells.
 This table is not final and does not cover all the spreadsheet attributes but it does identify those features that are not supported or partially supported for conversion to PDF.